 Three primary HR career paths dominate today's landscape.
 The HR Generalist handles diverse responsibilities across the employee lifecycle.
 The HR Business Partner operates strategically alongside leadership teams.
 Talent Acquisition specialists focus exclusively on attracting and hiring top candidates.

 Each role contributes uniquely to organizational success.
-Understanding these differences helps you choose the right HR Career Path for your strengths and goals.
+Understanding these differences helps you choose the right HR career roadmap for your strengths and goals.

 The HR Generalist Role on the HR Career Path